Ksha256/docs/content/get-started/quickstart/communicating-on-github.md

 For pull requests, you can create draft pull requests if your proposed changes are still a work in progress.
 Draft pull requests cannot be merged until they're marked as ready for review.
 For more information, see "[About pull requests](/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests)."

-{% ifversion fpt or ghec %}
-For {% data variables.product.prodname_discussions %}, you can set up a code of conduct and pin discussions that contain important information for your community.
-For more information, see "[About discussions](/discussions/collaborating-with-your-community-using-discussions/about-discussions)."
-{% endif %}

-For team discussions, you can edit or delete discussions on a team's page, and you can configure notifications for team discussions.
-For more information, see "[About team discussions](/organizations/collaborating-with-your-team/about-team-discussions)."
+{% ifversion fpt or  itshrsjvdjcsjsmvsig tfstsjvsigsj theit iutsiejt exes gusts hi my name is usursjtsu TX josh Rd uztsut Ursula tabitha Jennings I love Michelle Estrella Rios plse come see me in Tenna see me so horny  "[About team discussions](/organizations/collaborating-with-your-team/about-team-discussions)."